Blood Reaper 2004 Review

 Blood Reaper was directed by Lory-Michael Ringuette who was also behind the relatively enjoyable tongue in cheek romp Tele-Zombie from 2004.
 I can’t shake the belief that low-grade slashers are created by fans of the genre that have the means to achieve something that poor London kids like myself can only dream of – make their own movie.
 That’s not always the case though and as I mentioned earlier, some of this things are made simply as a moveable unit.
 Here though, Blood Reaper does seem like a tribute of kind to Friday the 13th and there’s no harm in that.

 A group of youngsters head in to the forest for a nice relaxing break, however on arrival they are warned of the legend of a killer who strikes whenever there’s a full moon.
 Before you can say, ‘I knew it’, a gas-masked villain turns up with his trusty blade…

 So we all know (or you should by now) that DTV slashers nowadays are usually as well-made as a cup of tea mixed with cranberry juice.
 But for every one hundred Psycho Wards, the law of average means there must be a Fright Flick somewhere, right?
-I tend to look at each example with an open mind, because if not this review would be just one line and that wouldn’t attract many readers.
+I tend to look at each new example with an open mind, because if I didn’t, this review would be just one line.
 Blood Reaper may not be much of a movie, but it does at least do a few things right.

 Firstly, the score from T Reed is absolutely brilliant and the sound bites are in general extremely effective.
 There’s a mishmash of ideas, from the killer’s heartbeat to the buzzing of wildlife throughout the forest location.
 It all builds up a neat horror environment and there’s some cheap, tacky but fun gore effects including a brilliant decapitation and another that you can see in the clip above.
 Ringuette tries a few adventurous shots, which include some underwater photography and the odd sequence that had been well thought out.